witheve/rfcs/proposed/syntax.md

 ### Block structure

+Blocks themselves have their own structure.
 Let's focus in on the first block:

 ```
-invite friends who are not busy
-  // Phase 1: Collect
+match
-  [@"my party" date]
+  party = [@"my party" date]
   friend = [#friend busy-dates != date]
-  // Phase 2: Mutate
-  maintain
+bind
-    friend += [#invited]
+  friend += #invited
 ```

-Blocks themselves have their own structure as well.
-Each block is written in two phases: collect then mutate, mirroring the Eve commands outlined earlier.
-In the collect phase, we ask Eve for known facts, and we might transform those facts using temporary variables.
-In the mutate phase we tell Eve to remember new facts.
+Each block is written in two phases: `match` then `action`.
+These phases mirr the two Eve commands outlined earlier.
+In the `match` phase, we ask Eve for known facts, and we might transform those facts using temporary variables.
+In the `action` phase we perform some mutation on the Eve DB to either add or remove facts.
 Let's look at each of those phases now:

-#### Phase 1: Collect
+#### Phase 1: Match

-The collect phase is used to gather all the information you need to complete your block.
+The `match` phase is used to gather all the information you need to complete your block.
+The `match` phase is prefaced with the `match` keyword, and can potentially be omitted.

 In the following block, we want to count all the guests coming to the party.
 To do this, we need the date of the party, a list of all my friends and their availability, and then a count of the guests on the list.
 Below, I've annotated what's going on in the collect phase.

 ```
-  // Phase 1: Collect
+match
-  [@"my party" date]                    // Select the party and the date of the party
+  party = [@"my party" date]              // Select the party and the date of the party
-  friend = [#friend busy-dates != date] // Select friends who are not busy during the party
+  friend = [#friend busy-dates != date]   // Select friends who are not busy during the
 ```

 Let's take a look at other things you can do in the collect phase: